afroditeapp/afrodite-backend/docs/roadmap.md

 - [ ] Client: Unread messages support (with count?)
 - [ ] Server: Limit pending messages count
 - [ ] Server: Limit message size
+- [ ] Change like removing and blocking so that one account can do that once per another account to prevent spamming.
+Perhaps the daily remove like limit can be removed after that?

 ### Profile
 - [ ] Profile age change only to the valid age
-- [ ] Account last seen value
+- [x] Account last seen value
-- [ ] Limit likes to one per day (API which has limits for client?)
+- [x] Limit likes to one per day
 - [ ] Unlimited likes club
-- [ ] Limit like undos to one per day
+- [x] Limit like undos to one per day
-- [ ] Client: Favorite action should display snackbar
+- [x] Client: Favorite action should display snackbar
 - [ ] Admin view all profiles

 ### Media